yvanvrela/jsw-rest-api/README.md

-Practique JWT and clean architecture.
+Practice JWT and clean architecture.